 Beekeepers must know and understand the remedies available for the control of diseases and pests in their colonies.
 Terramycin helps suppress the spread of American Foulbrood disease in the beehive.
 It prevents the vegetative form of Paenibacillus larvae from thriving in the beehive.
 However, it does not have any effect on the viability of spores from the bacterium.

 What is Terramycin?

-Terramycin comes in various formulation including TM25, TM50 and TM100 registered for use in controlling the American Foulbrood Disease.
+Terramycin comes in various formulations including TM25, TM50, and TM100 registered for use in controlling the American Foulbrood Disease.
 Any of these formulations can be purchased from drug stores with the approval of registered veterinarians, who must have evidence of the disease in the colony.

 Terramycin Powder for Honey Bees

 Some Terramycin formulations are water-soluble and can, therefore, be fed directly to bees as a syrup mixture containing the recommended quantity of the active ingredient – Oxytetracycline HCL and a sugar solution.
 TM25 is readily soluble in water and can be fed directly to honey bees by mixing it into supplemental sugar syrup as feed for the bees as per the manufacturer’s directions.
 The recommendation is 267 milligrams of the active ingredient per ounce of the solute.